 noted that as applicants are selected on a competitive basis, admission is not granted

 to all applicants who meet only the minimum requirements.

-Application for admission to the program consists of three steps:
+Application for admission to the program consists of two steps:

 Step 1: Application for admission to the Graduate School